Acute Myeloid Leukemia (AML): Chemotherapy

 Treatment in the consolidation (intensification) phase

 Once your leukemia is in remission, the next phase of treatment is consolidation.
 This is an intense course of chemotherapy.
 It’s done to try to kill any remaining cancer cells.
-The goal of this phase of treatment is to keep you in remission or to prevent relapse.
+The goal of this phase of treatment is to keep you in remission or to keep the cancer from coming back (prevent relapse).
 You may get higher doses of chemotherapy medicines for several days.
 This will be repeated once a month for a few months.
 Another option may be very high-dose chemotherapy along with a stem cell transplant.
-Younger people usually have stronger chemotherapy.
+Younger people often have stronger chemotherapy.
 Older adults may have less-strong treatment.

 What are common side effects of chemotherapy?

 Chemotherapy medicines are designed to attack and kill cells that divide quickly, including cancer cells.
 These medicines can also affect normal cells that grow quickly.
-These include hair, and bone marrow cells where new blood cells are made.
+These include hair cells, cells that line your mouth and throat, and bone marrow cells where new blood cells are made.
 The side effects of chemotherapy are different for everyone.
-They usually go away when the treatment ends.
+They often go away when the treatment ends.